dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 : The Identifier field is one octet and aids in matching responses with requests.
 The Identifier field MUST be changed on each new (non-retransmission) Request packet, and MUST be the same if a Request packet is retransmitted due to a timeout while waiting for a Response.
 In the case of fragmented messages, the Identifier will follow the indications of {{fragmentation}}.

 Length:
-: The Length field is two octets and indicates the length of the EAP packet including the Code, Identifier, Length, Type, and Data fields.
+: The Length field is two octets and indicates the length in octets of the EAP packet including the Code, Identifier, Length, Type, and Data fields.
 Octets outside the range of the Length field should be treated as Data Link Layer padding and MUST be ignored on reception.

 Type:
 : TBD1 (EAP-EDHOC)